ItzYudz/QuandaleDingleBot/README.md

 # QuandaleDingleBot
-This is a bot I made on app.photop.live
+## QuandaleDingleBot is a high detailed bot for app.photop.live